Turnover · Retention · Labor · Operations

 Industry annual turnover for hourly restaurant workers: 75-77% (NRA 2024).
 Average replacement cost per hourly employee: $5,864 (HigherMe).
 About 50% of quits happen in the first 90 days (7shifts).

 A 50-person operation losing 38 people a year is spending $222,832 on replacement.
-Cutting that by 20% saves $44,566.
-That is the budget you have to work with for retention investments.
+Cut that by 20% and you save $44,566.
+That number is your budget for retention.
+Spend it on the things below before you spend a dime on swag.

 The exit interview pattern (and why “compensation” lies) #